-NIBC Holding's associates are subject to legal requirements such that they cannot make remittances of dividends or make loan repayments to NIBC Holding without agreement from the external parties.
+NIBC's associates are subject to statutory requirements such that they cannot make remittances of dividends or make loan repayments to NIBC without agreement from the external parties.

-NIBC Holding's share of contingent liabilities or capital commitments of its associates was nil in 2014 (2013: nil).
+NIBC's share of contingent liabilities or capital commitments of its associates was nil in 2014 (2013: nil).